 In their 2011 report, the NBSB offers a list of recommendations for improved mobilization of scientific resources in the investigative response to disasters that threaten public health, which includes developing "the concepts, doctrine, infrastructure, and personnel needed to begin scientific investigation and data collection rapidly in various types of incidents" (4).
 Implicit in this NBSB recommendation are two key principles: First, responses should be rapid.
 Second, variation in the responses should be addressed during the planning process.

-The RAPIDD protocol was structured with those two key principles in mind.
+The UT-RAPIDD protocol was structured with those two key principles in mind.

 We are seeking approval for a protocol that allows for a range of data collection activities early in the response phase of a future disaster.
-We intend to submit an expedited amendment to clarify the disaster setting, target sample size, exposures and potential health effects of interest, specific questionnaires and procedures that will be implemented.
-This approach will reduce the time between IRB and study initiation by completing the full protocol prior to the disaster event.
-A Protocol Amendment Checklist (Appendix B: Protocol Amendment Checklist) has been developed to streamline this process and to allow an expedited review of the protocol.
+In the event of an actual disaster, we intend to submit an expedited sub-study to clarify the disaster setting, target sample size, exposures and potential health effects of interest, as well as the specific questionnaires and procedures that will be implemented.
+This approach will reduce the time to study initiation by enabling full IRB review of the umbrella protocol prior to the disaster event.
+A Protocol Sub-Study Checklist (Appendix B: Protocol Sub-Study Checklist) has been developed to streamline this process and to allow an expedited review of the protocol.